TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

    callback), ctypes creates a new dummy Python thread on every invocation.
-This behavior is correct for most purposes, but it means that values stored with :class:`threading.local` will *not* survive across different callbacks, even when those calls are made from the same C thread.
+This behavior is correct for most purposes, but it means that values stored with :class:`threading.local` will *not* survive across different callbacks, even when those calls are made kutoka the same C thread.

-.. _ctypes-accessing-values-exported-from-dlls:
+.. _ctypes-accessing-values-exported-kutoka-dlls:

-Accessing values exported from dlls
+Accessing values exported kutoka dlls
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Some shared libraries not only export functions, they also export variables.
 An